mamonu/boldbestpractice/docs/4_version_control.md

 - [x] Make sure each branch has a single purpose and only changes related to that purpose are made on it.

-- [x] Once features are complete, merge their branches into the main branch by switching to the feature branch and running `git merge main` .
+- [x] Once work on a branch  is complete, it is recommended that a Pull Request is sent for review